oridwanbello/oridwanbello.github.io/_pages/test.md

 <style>
     .custom-feature-section {
         margin-bottom: 2em;
         padding: 1em; /* Provides spacing from screen edges on mobile */
-    width: 90%; /* Width for mobile view, centered by auto margins */
+        width: 100%; /* Width for mobile view, centered by auto margins */
         margin-left: auto;
         margin-right: auto;
         /* max-width removed from base rule to not affect mobile unnecessarily */ }

     .custom-feature__item {
         display: flex;
         flex-direction: column; /* Mobile: vertical layout */
         border: none; /* Remove visible border from the main rectangle */
         border-radius: 50px;
         overflow: hidden;
-    background-color: rgba(153, 204, 0, 0.20); /* Transparent version of #99cc00 (e.g., 15% opacity) */
+        background-color: rgba(153, 204, 0, 0.10); /* Transparent version of #99cc00 (e.g., 15% opacity) */
     }

     .custom-feature__item--img {
         flex-shrink: 0;
         display: flex; /* Added to help center the image if it's smaller than its container */
         justify-content: center; /* Center image horizontally */
         align-items: center; /* Center image vertically */
         padding: 1em; /* Add some padding around the image if desired */ }

     .custom-feature__item--img img {
         width: 100%;
         height: auto;
         max-width: 280px; /* INCREASED: Max size of the image for responsiveness */
         display: block;
         object-fit: cover; /* Ensures the image covers the area, might crop */
         border-radius: 50%; /* Make the image round */
         aspect-ratio: 1 / 1; /* Ensure the space for the image is square for a perfect circle */ }

     .custom-feature__item--desc {
         padding: 1.5em;
         display: flex;
         flex-direction: column;
     }

     .custom-feature__item--desc h3 {
         margin-top: 0;
         font-size: 1.5em; /* Adjust as needed, or use theme variables if available */
         color: #009a00; /* New color for "Financial Advisor" */
     }

     .custom-feature__item--desc p {
         margin-bottom: 1em;
         flex-grow: 1; /* Allows paragraph to take available space */
         color: var(--text-color-light, #555); /* Use theme's lighter text color */
     }

     .custom-feature__item--desc .btn {
         margin-top: 1em; /* Space above button */
         align-self: flex-start; /* Align button to the start */
         background-color: #009a00; /* New background color for "Learn more" button */
         color: #ffffff !important; /* New text color for "Learn more" button, !important to override theme styles if necessary */
         border-color: #009a00; /* Match border color to background */
+        border-radius: 50px; /* Rounded corners for the button */
     }

     /* Ensure hover styles for the button are also adjusted if needed */